 How Improved Land Works

 The nature of the improvements made to land can have a significant effect on property tax assessments.
 The potential for utility hookups would have at least some effect, but erecting a home or warehouse on the property would result in a marked increase in assessed value.

 Improvements made to any structure located on the land would also increase value and, correspondingly, property taxes.

 Types of Improved Land

 The majority of real estate agents and brokers work with one of three property types: vacant land, residential properties, or commercial properties.
 These types of property account for most real estate transfers.

 You might want to narrow your focus as a new agent or broker to one or these property types.
 A study of the number of properties of each type in your area, along with their relative values, should indicate the possible financial rewards of working with them.

 The top five types of raw land transactions are similar yet different.
-Ideally, some land will always stays in its raw state because there are many beautiful areas on this planet.
+Ideally, some land will always stay in its raw state because there are many beautiful areas on this planet.
 But there are many great ways to develop land and make it useful for humans and our economy.

 Land brokerage types include: